How To Best Organize a Walk In Pantry

 If it’s a food item, you just have too much of (thank you, Costco) or you don’t think you’ll use, donate it to an area food bank.

-In the pantry, start with broad categories like food vs. non-food items.
+For your pantry items, start with broad categories like food vs. non-food items.

 Then break those down into smaller categories.
 Food could be baking ingredients, canned goods, cereals, snacks, beverages, fresh perishables, seasonings, etc.